Different Approaches to the Imprecatory Psalms

 In all of this, however, we are not left to wonder about the identity of this man as the New Testament plainly and particularly reveals that it applies to Judas, as we see in vs. 8 when compared with Acts 1:18-20.
 For there Peter says “it is written in the Psalms, Let his habitation be desolate, and let no man dwell therein: and his bishoprick let another take” (vs. 20).

 Thus if we were of the mindset that certain words or convictions were best left to the Old Testament saint, it would be expected that the New Testament would have nothing of use from this Psalm but, as we see, this is far from the case.
 And taken together, Psalm 69&109 present a remarkable view of God’s justice and righteousness as fittingly applied in the case of his own, dearly beloved Son, especially as fulfilled in the judgment upon the son of perdition (John 17:12).
-And can an adopted son of God feel any resentment towards their heavenly father for such righteous indignation towards such insufferable opposition to him and his anointed (Psalm 2:2)?
+And should not an adopted son of God feel righteous indignation on behalf of their heavenly father towards such insufferable opposition to him and his anointed (Psalm 2:2)?

 New Testament Imprecatories

 We have already considered how the New Testament applies the imprecatory Psalms to its times, specifically with reference to fulfillment in the life of Christ.
 But it is also important to recognise that the New Testament contains its own imprecatories which presents a united front against sin.